bitcoin/bitcoin/doc/build-osx.md

 You will also need to install [Homebrew](http://brew.sh) or [MacPorts](https://www.macports.org/) in order to install library dependencies.
-It's largely a religious decision which to choose, but, as of December 2012, MacPorts is a little easier because you can just install the dependencies immediately - no other work required.
+It's largely a religious decision which to choose.
 If you're unsure, read the instructions through first in order to assess what you want to do.
 Homebrew is a little more popular among those newer to OS X.